 The comprehensive hormone panel

 At GGO Med, I don't rely on a basic testosterone check.
-A proper assessment involves a full hormone and metabolic panel — typically 12 or more markers — to give us the complete picture.
+A proper assessment covers a full hormone and metabolic panel — typically 12 or more markers.
 This tells us not just whether your testosterone is low, but why it's low and how to treat it safely.

 What's included in the full blood panel